Frimkron/hrbrt/README.md

 In either case, the recipient begins reading at the start of the document.
 When they encounter a set of choices, they mark their selection and read the response text beside it.
-If the response includes a `GO TO` statement, the user jumps to that section and continues from there, otherwise the user continues reading as normal.
-The user continues to follow the flow of the document until they reach the end.
+If the response includes a `GO TO` statement, the reader jumps to that section and continues from there, otherwise the reader continues reading as normal.
+The reader continues to follow the flow of the document until they reach the end.

-A user reading the raw Hrbrt text may mark their selection at each set of options by inserting character data in the corresponding box (typically an 'X' or '#').
+A recipient reading the raw Hrbrt text may mark their selection at each set of options by inserting character data in the corresponding box (typically an 'X' or '#').
 They may also add feedback to the document by adding new lines of text or writing in the existing blank lines.